diannedaian/61040-portfolio/assignments/assignment1.md

 They control the copy write & other problems that might be related when trying to make an app using their graphics.

+**Impact**
+Anime watchers are the most directly affected because without tracking, they waste time trying to remember their progress or risk rewatching the wrong episodes.
+Streaming platforms could benefit from improved user retention if viewers had better tracking tools, but they may also resist outside solutions since many platforms already have built-in watch-history functions.
+Anime producers are indirectly affected because this app may rely on copyrighted content like images or metadata, raising licensing and integration challenges.

 ---